ekg/smbe2024/impg_prez.md

   - m+ = {i...j}, set of characters transitively linked by matches
 - Union-find operations for match closures
   - Efficiently compute transitive closures

----

-# Advantages of Implicit Pangenome Graphs
+- Advantages:
   - Reduced memory requirements
-  - Only store alignments, not full graph structure
   - Scalability to large numbers of genomes
-  - Can handle hundreds or thousands of genomes
-- Flexibility in representation of genomic relationships
+  - Flexibility in representation and updates
-  - Easy to update with new genomes or alignments

 ---